humphreygaming/surviv-cheat-source/README.md

 - Package Lock
 - Webpack Configuration

-A basic run down of what the FILES do
+A basic run down of what the FILES do:

 - Github files are nothing
 - app.js is surviv.io's source code.
 It is mainly included as a refference and will need to be updated accordingly